antarctica/bas-style-kit-docs/site/_core/grid.md

 %}

 Rows can be used within a column to create a nested grid.
-Each nested grid has the same total number of grid columns, but you don't need to use all of them. <s>You can also nest the alternate grid within the standard grid or vice versa.</s>
+Each nested grid has the same total number of grid columns, but you don't need to use all of them.

 For example, a row has two columns, A and B, spanning 6 columns each in the standard grid (12 columns).
 Column A has a row with three nested columns, each spanning 8 columns each of the alternate grid.